-- If the travel occurs in a future fiscal year, the employee should contact KCTCS General Accounting Services for the reclassification of the expense to a prepaid expense for the next fiscal year.
+- If the travel occurs in a future fiscal year, the employee should contact KCTCS Financial Services for the reclassification of the expense to a prepaid expense for the next fiscal year.

 7. Other Transportation

 Travelers should use their best judgment to select the most economical form of transportation possible.
 The KCTCS Office of Business Services will only reimburse for most economical forms of travel, regardless of the amount submitted for reimbursement.

 - All ground transportation expenses must be necessary to the bona fide business purpose.

 - Transportation costs for going to dinner and other personal choices is not reimbursable by KCTCS.

 7.3 Rental cars:

-- See Business Procedure 5.1.17-P (Rental Vehicles) before renting a vehicle.
+- See Administrative Procedure 5.1.17-P (Rental Vehicles) before renting a vehicle.

-- College Presidents must obtain approval from the KCTCS Vice President of Administrative Services or the KCTCS System Director of Business Services before renting a vehicle.
+- College Presidents must obtain approval from the KCTCS Vice President of Administrative Services or the KCTCS Assistant Vice President of Business Services/COO before renting a vehicle.

 Shuttle services to and from airport/hotel: